labo

 J Bacteriol (1998) 180: 3339-3344 J_Bact

-The "universal" cyclases class (class III) clusters together adenylate and guanylyl cyclases, and an original selection procedure allows one to go from one type of specificity to the other one (this was one of the very first experiments showing that it is possible to change the specificity of an enzyme for its substrate):
+The "universal" class of cyclases (class III) brings together adenylate and guanylyl cyclases, and an original selection procedure makes it possible to switch from one type of specificity to the other one (this was one of the very first experiments to show that it is possible to change the specificity of an enzyme for its substrate):

 A Beuve, A Danchin

-From adenylate cyclase to guanylate cyclase.
+From adenylate cyclase--BG----BG-- to guanylate cyclase.
 Mutational analysis of a change in substrate specificity

 J Mol Biol (1992) 225: 933-938